 - Make sure your social security number is on your return. - Be sure you enter your home telephone number in the space provided on the front of your return.
 If your daytime telephone number is not the same as your home number, also enter a daytime number. - Check to make sure that your math is correct.
 A math error can cause delays in processing your return. - Make sure your name is on the return.
 If you received your return in the mail, use the preprinted label.
-If the label is not correct, do not use it. - If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
-On page 2 of the return, also write each dependent's name, relationship, social security number, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign if filing jointly. - Attach all required documents. - Attach Form(s) W-2 to the back of the last page of your return. - 2.
+If the label is not correct, do not use it.

+- If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
+On page 2 of the return, also write each dependent's name, relationship, social security number, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check either box 82D or 82F on page 1 of the return. - Sign your return and have your spouse sign if filing jointly. - Attach all required documents. - 1.
+Attach Form(s) W-2 to the back of the last page of your return. - 2.
 Write your social security number on the front of your check.
 Enclose your check with your return, but do not attach your check to the return.